 Why use cables if you can just buy a wireless camera ?

-It's very easy to find these types of cameras available in any electronics store since they are inexpensive and anyone can install and setup them.
+It's very easy to find these cameras available in any electronics store since they are inexpensive, and anyone can install and setup them.

-As you can see the camera is offered as a Wi-Fi camera, which means it can connect to your Wi-Fi router to send video directly to your mobile phone or other devices in the network or even on the Internet (as long as you do the proper setup).
+As you can see, the camera is offered as a Wi-Fi camera, which means it can connect to your Wi-Fi router to send video directly to your mobile phone or other devices in the network or even on the Internet (as long as you do the proper setup).

 Alright, here's another type of security camera that is very interesting because it doesn't use cables at all.
 I bet you are thinking about wireless cameras, but I'm not talking about such models because they still use wires for power, right?

-Wire-free security cameras don't use wires at all since they are battery-powered and can also send the data (audio, video, alerts, etc) via a Wi-Fi connection.
+Wire-free security cameras don't use wires since they are battery-powered and can also send the data (audio, video, alerts, etc.) via a Wi-Fi connection.
 So you can install the camera wherever you want even if there's no power outlet around.

 Easy to understand, huh?
 Wire-Free cameras are really 100% free of wires!

 Take a close look at the advertisement above.
 Can you see the camera is offered as a Wi-Free Indoor/Outdoor camera?
 Yeah, it's wire-free and weatherproof.

-If you are planning to purchase a security camera for your apartment, chances are you are going to install it in a place that is protected from the weather, and in this case, you need an indoor camera, and there's no need to pay for a waterproof model.
+Suppose you are planning to purchase a security camera for your apartment.
+In that case, chances are you will install it in a place that is protected from the weather, and in this case, you need an indoor camera, and there's no need to pay for a waterproof model.

-Take a look at the image below, as you can see this is a wireless security camera with a lot of smart features and it's suitable for indoor installation.
+Please take a look at the image below; as you can see, this is a wireless security camera with many smart features and is suitable for indoor installation.
 The model is inexpensive because it's not protected against water.

-There's an international standard named IP (Ingress Protection) that is used to classify the protection a device has against dust and water and for an indoor camera IP65 is enough, so don't expend your money on weatherproof cameras if you don't need to.
+An international standard named IP (Ingress Protection) is used to classify the protection a device has against dust and water.
+For an indoor camera, IP65 is enough, so don't expend your money on weatherproof cameras if you don't need to.

 Outdoor security cameras are weather-resistant since their enclosure is IP66 or IP67 classified, which means they are dust and water-resistant and can be installed in areas where they are hit by rain or sunlight without getting damaged.

-Unless you want to emerge the camera in water, the IP66 is enough for most installation and you don't need to spend extra money buying an IP67 one because that is too much (unless you want to drop your camera on a swimming pool).
+Unless you want to emerge the camera in water, the IP66 is enough for most installation, and you don't need to spend extra money buying an IP67 one because that is too much (unless you want to drop your camera on a swimming pool).

 The image below shows an example of a kit listed on Amazon as a Wireless Home Security Camera.
-Note it is classified for Indoor/outdoor installation.
+Note the camera is classified for indoor/outdoor installation.

-As you can see, it doesn't matter if it's an analog, IP or wireless camera, all of them can be classified as indoor or outdoor camera depending on their enclosure.
+As you can see, it doesn't matter if it's an analog, IP, or wireless camera.
+All of them can be classified as indoor or outdoor cameras depending on their enclosure.

-Box cameras are rarely used in homes or small projects, they are more commonly used on special projects that require more control over the lenses, such as vehicle license plate recognition or other types of applications requiring expensive cameras.
+Box cameras are rarely used in homes or small projects.
+They are more commonly used on special projects that require more control over the lenses, such as vehicle license plate recognition or other types of applications requiring expensive cameras.

 The lenses used in a box camera can be adjusted to guarantee a better angle of view, so a camera like this is versatile because it allows you to choose the better lens for a specific application; usually, they use a varifocal lens.

-Security dome cameras have a dome body shape with a lens in the center and also can have some infrared LEDs to illuminate the environment, as shown in the picture below.
+Dome cameras have a dome body shape with a lens in the center and also can have some infrared LEDs to illuminate the environment, as shown in the picture below.

 You can buy dome cameras with fixed or varifocal lenses, which means you have an option to adjust the angle of view according to the place they are installed.

-There are some manufacturers that offer a smoked dome to hide the camera lens so people can't see where the camera is pointing at.
+Some manufacturers offer a smoked dome to hide the camera lens so people can't see where the camera is pointing at.
 This is very clever and sometimes necessary.

-Look at the picture below to note how this type of camera has some similarities with the dome, however, it's not quite the same model.
+Look at the picture below to note how this type of camera has some similarities with the dome; however, it's not quite the same model.
 They are a little bit different.